Local and personal acts of Parliament (United Kingdom): Parliamentary process

 Bills for local and personal acts do not follow exactly the same parliamentary process as bills for public general acts.

 Private bills are introduced into Parliament by the person promoting them by means of a petition.
 Because they may grant powers in excess of the normal law, a person, organisation or local community which could be affected by the proposed law can object to it, either through presenting a petition of their own or securing the support of a Member of Parliament to block the bill.

 The Court of Referees exists to consider the rights of a petitioner to argue against a private bill, in cases where the promoters of the bill have challenged that right.

 When the bill is sent to a committee of each House, the committee hears arguments for and against the bill in a way quite similar to a civil court hearing: the promoter (often represented by a barrister) has to prove their case and satisfy the committee that the bill is necessary, whilst any opposers will seek to demonstrate that it is not.
 If the committee agrees that the purposes of the bill are proper and desirable then the bill continues on to the next stage, and ultimately to the other House where a similar process is followed.

-Local and personal Acts of Parliament have two distinctive features.
-Firstly, they are preceded by a preamble setting out the reasons why the act needs to be made (and the preamble must be proved for the Act to be made).
+Local and personal acts of Parliament have two distinctive features.
+Firstly, they are preceded by a preamble setting out the reasons why the act needs to be made (and the preamble must be proved for the act to be made).
 Secondly, they are published in separate series from public acts: whilst public acts are numbered 1, 2, 3, etc. in the year they are passed, local acts are numbered using roman numerals (i, ii, iii etc.) and personal acts are numbered using italic numerals (1, 2, 3, etc.).

+The procedure set out in the Parliament Acts 1911 and 1949, which the House of Commons can use to enact laws without the consent of the House of Lords, only applies to public acts; as such, the Lords maintain an absolute veto power over private acts.